 Ethidium bromide is likely the most well-known dye used for visualizing DNA.
-This dye can be used in the gel mixture, in the electrophoresis buffer or to stain the gel after it is run.
+It can be used in the gel mixture, the electrophoresis buffer, or to stain the gel after it is run.
 Molecules of the dye adhere to DNA strands and fluoresce under UV light, showing you exactly where the bands are within the gel.
 Despite its advantage, the downside is that ethidium bromide is a potential carcinogen, so it must be handled with great care.
-Because of the potential health risks of working with this gel, alternatives have been found.

-SYBR Gold dye can be used to stain double or single-stranded DNA, or to stain RNA.
-SYBR Gold was one of the first alternatives to ethidium bromide to hit the market and it's considered more sensitive than ethidium bromide.
+SYBR Gold dye can be used to stain double or single-stranded DNA or to stain RNA.
+SYBR Gold hit the market as one of the first alternatives to ethidium bromide and is considered more sensitive.
 The dye exhibits 1000-fold greater UV fluorescence once it is bound to nucleic acids.
 It then penetrates thick and high percentage agarose gels and can be used in formaldehyde gels.

 Because fluorescence of the unbound molecule is so low, destaining is not required.
 License-holder Molecular Probes have also (since the launch of SYBR Gold) developed and marketed SYBR Safe and SYBR Green which are safer alternatives to ethidium bromide.

-5 Common Dyes for DNA Staining and Visualizing DNA
+5 Common Dyes for Visualizing and Staining DNA

 There are several different stains that can be used to visualize and photograph DNA after the material has been separated by gel electrophoresis.
-Among the many choices, these five strains are the most common beginning with Ethidium bromide, which is the most widely used.
-When working with this process, it's important to not only know the differences between the strains but the inherent health risks.
+Among the many choices, these five stains are the most common, beginning with Ethidium bromide, which is the most widely used.
+When working with this process, it's important to not only know the differences between the stains but the inherent health risks.